 Vicky all but slammed the phone’s screen into her eye as she read aloud, “We’re done.
-I’m breaking up with you and keep your new psycho cousin boyfriend the fuck away from me…”
+I’m breaking up with you and keep your new psycho cousin boyfriend keep the fuck away from me…”

-I thought I told that dumb fuck that I wasn’t her boyfriend.
+I thought I told that dumb ass that I wasn’t her boyfriend.
 Oh well, maybe I ended up giving him more brain damage than he already had.
 I grumpily shoved another piece of pancake laden with syrup into my mouth while pondering if it would have been more merciful to have just killed him.

 “New psycho cousin boyfriend…?”
 She asked confused, but then realization hit as out of the corner of my eye, I could see her head slowly turn.
 I felt more than saw her gaze burning a hole in me.